 CommandStartGnome "/etc/gdm/Xsession 'env XDG_SESSION_TYPE=x11 /usr/NX/scripts/vgl/vglrun gnome-session --session=gnome'"

-Commands above apply to RHEL-based Operating Systems and may be slightly different on other systems.
+They may be slightly different on other systems.
 For example:

 DefaultDesktopCommand "/etc/gdm/Xsession '/usr/NX/scripts/vgl/vglrun gnome-session --session=gnome' --disable-acceleration-check"